DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 You may choose to end your adventure at any time.
 Sometimes going further isn't worth the cost.
 Share your final Overpower score with others using the #OverpoweredSR hashtag and see if anyone can beat it!

+> Rules and Dice App protected [under CC-By](https://creativecommons.org/licenses/by/4.0/).
+You may reuse it with attribution.

 ## Detailed play report of [The Sepulchre of Seven](https://www.drivethrurpg.com/product/366868/The-Sepulchre-of-Seven).

 Coming Soon!